Fake heiress who dazzled New York elite gets 4 to 12 years for fraud

 Anna Sorokin, 28, was better known to her Manhattan friends as Anna Delvey, a would-be socialite decked out in expensive clothes whose credit cards came back declined with unnerving frequency despite her talk of having a trust fund.

-Before giving nearly the maximum possible sentence, Judge Diane Kiesel, of New York state Supreme Court, rebuked Sorokin as “blinded by the glitter and glamor of New York City.”
+Before giving nearly the maximum possible sentence, Judge Diane Kiesel, of New York state Supreme Court, rebuked Sorokin as “blinded by the glitter and glamour of New York City.”

 “She wanted everything that big money could buy, except that Ms. Sorokin didn’t have big money,” Kiesel said in court, decrying Sorokin’s taste for Sancerre wine and private jets.
 “All she had was a big scam.”